 Physicians working in Nunavut must successfully complete ACLS and PALS courses in order to work in the ER.
 ATLS and NRP are also recommended.
-To work in Rankin Inlet, or to provide obstetrical care in Iqaluit, physicians should have successfully completed the ALSO or the ALARM course.
+To provide obstetrical care in Iqaluit, physicians should have successfully completed the ALSO or the ALARM course.

 Medical Profession Licensing Process

 1. Candidates applying for a full and unrestricted license to practice medicine in Nunavut for the first time must do so through physiciansapply.ca.

 2. Once your online application is received, you will be sent an application package to obtain the additional documents required to complete registration and licensing.
 This includes Certificates of Professional Conduct (CPC) from every jurisdiction you have been licensed in Canada or internationally in the last 20 years.
 We do not require CPCs from jurisdictions where you held an education license only.